2023 Prince Edward Island Income Tax Calculator

 Carbon Tax Rates in Prince Edward Island

-• Light fuel oil (home heating fuel): 10.69 cents per liter
+- Light fuel oil for home heating is 10.69 cents for every liter.

 Impact of Carbon Tax on Net Income